anuz505/Todolist/README.md

 - **Authentication:** JWT (JSON Web Tokens), bcryptjs
 - **Styling:** CSS (for styling components)

+## Usage

+- **Signup:** Create a new account with a unique username and password.
+- **Login:** Log in to your account securely.
+- **Add Task:** Create a new task by entering the task description and pressing enter.
+- **Delete Task:** Delete a task by clicking on the delete icon.
+- **Mark Task Complete:** Toggle the completion status of a task by clicking on the checkbox.
 ## Installation

 To run this project locally, clone the repository, install dependencies, and start both frontend and backend servers.